a-ge/foodie_cities/README.md

 ```
 $ npm install
 ```
-Then also install React dependencies in the client folder:
+Then also install dependencies from the package.json file in the client folder:
 ```
 $ cd client
 $ npm install